 The application-acceptance ratio is similar for both sexes.
 Over the years, women have constituted about half of the Swarthmore applicant pool and of our accepted applicants.
-Nationally, they comprise about half of the entering class.
+Nationally, they comprise more than half of the entering class.

 D. Increasing Medical School Diversity

 There are a number of racial and ethnic populations that are underrepresented in the medical profession relative to their numbers in the general population.
 These include four historically underrepresented groups — Blacks, Mexican-Americans, Native Americans and mainland Puerto Ricans.
 These designated groups have recently been expanded to include a broader range of ethnicities and a greater focus on regional and local demographics so as to improve the cultural competencies of graduating physicians and improve access to care for underserved populations.
 These students and students from rural or disadvantaged areas are often accepted into medical school with GPAs below 3.3 or 507-512 MCAT scores.